SESAME Field Trip: Models of science and society | DW | 19.09.2019

 We walked to a historic YMCA opposite an equally historic King David Hotel.
 We spoke about Jewish customs, how certain forms of Jewish dress "lock you into a culture and lock others out," and about youthful orthodox indiscretions, like getting Gentiles to buy you illicit cheese and bacon burgers at that American chain when its first Israeli branch opened in the 80s…

-One of our group, Allen Boyle, read an Israeli poem, ostensibly about a man and boy, as we stood facing the Old City wall.
+One of our group, American journalist Alan Boyle, read an Israeli poem, ostensibly about a man and boy, as we stood facing the Old City wall.
 Only just did we hold back tears.

 And then at dinner, an intriguing conversation about desalinated water and how some parts of the country are "probably unaware that their entire water supply is desalinated" and that they probably don't know that it's "potentially unhealthy."